- Poster 360

 Liquid Textures

-Liquid textures help bring your layout to life with motion, depth, and a glossy, abstract effect.
+Liquid textures bring your layout to life with motion, depth, and a glossy, abstract effect.
 The selection covers fluid backgrounds, colorful gradients, marble textures, smooth waves, and organic distortions for posters, album covers, packaging, branding, editorial design, digital collages, and typography experiments.

 What liquid textures are used for